mihaimdm22/EnDuRLM/README.md

 - Screening analog mammography with icad computer aided detection the breasts are predominantly fatty.
 - There is a N cm opacity seen in the upper outer quadrant.
 - There are vascular calcifications however a single bb likely represents a small lymph node in the right retroareolar region.
-- There is a N cm opacity seen in the upper outer quadrant.
 - No evidence of malignancy.
 Birads N benign findings.

 #### ZGT: